 - Comfortable for walking and sightseeing

-Why winter is ideal
+Why winter is ideal – High (Peak Tourist Season)

-- Comfortable climate for long visits
+- Comfortable climate for long visits.

-- Ideal for sunrise tours
+- Ideal for sunrise and sunset photography.

-- Perfect for couples, families, and senior travelers
+- Perfect for couples, families, and senior travelers.

 Things to consider